Canada Di Flight: Plot

-Three close childhood friends, Jigar, Harry and Laddi, living in a village in Punjab decide to immigrate to Canada for a better life and in search of their "dollar dreams."
+Three close childhood friends living in a village in Punjab, Jigar, Harry, and Laddi, decide to immigrate to Canada for a better life and in search of their "dollar dreams."
 Jigar is a spoiled child of rich parents; Harry is a show-off and bragger; and Laddi aka Phattu is nebbish and clumsy.
 As they're hanging out in the village, they look upwards in the sky and point to a distant plane saying, "Look...
 The flight to Canada!"
 However, their parents are not supportive of their pursuit to settle abroad.
 The three come across a travel agent, Chawla, who ensures them each a visa and flight to Canada for Rs 1.5 million.
 They are aware that they won't get this kind of financial support from their parents.

 They encounter Minto and Shurli, two men originally from their village and whom the three friends have known since childhood, who are now apparently settled in Canada.
 Minto alleges that he has worked hard in Canada to become a successful businessman today and invites the entire village for a party later that night.
 The three friends now get fully charged up for going to Canada.
 They somehow manage to accumulate the money and give it to Chawla.
 However, Chawla informs that they need to take a layover in Bangkok for three days and then catch the onward flight to Canada.
 The three bid farewell to their families and board the plane.

 Upon their arrival in Bangkok, they check into a hotel arranged by Chawla.
 They learn that the hotel is owned by a rich Punjabi businessman, Kabir Gill.
-They notice two girls by the swimming pool of the hotel, and they mistake them for Kabir's sisters.
+The friends notice two girls by the swimming pool of the hotel, and they mistake them for Kabir's sisters.
 The three get a little anxious as it has been two days and they haven't heard from Chawla.
 Chawla falsely assures them they will get the tickets the next day; and then he breaks his SIM card and shuts his shop for good.
-On completion of their three days of their stay, the hotel throws them out as Chawla has not made the payment.
+Chawla fails to pay the hotel, and the friends are thrown out after the three days of their stay.
 As the three friends are now getting frustrated on the streets of Bangkok, a Punjabi garage owner offers them assistance with employment, food and housing.
-The three now realize that they've become victims of a scam by Chawla.
+The three now realize that they've become victims of Chawla's scam.